burlachenkok/exploring-python3/python3-note.md

 1. The interpreter first searches for a built-in module.
 The built-in module names are built-in into the language and are listed in `sys.builtin_module_names`.

-2. In a list of directories given by the variable `sys.path`.
+2. Next the interpreter checks a list of directories given by the variable `sys.path`.

 Python programs can modify the `sys.path` variable itself during runtime.
-Importantly, the variable `sys.path` after starting the interpreter as a process Python Runtime initializes this variable with these locations:
+Importantly, the variable `sys.path` after starting the interpreter as a process Python runtime initializes this variable with these locations:

 * The directory containing the input script (or the current directory)
 * Paths in environment variable PYTHONPATH